-Donald Trump is a businessman who served one term as president of the U.S., holding office from Jan.
-20, 2017–Jan.
-20, 2021.
-He was the first president in U.S. history with no prior experience in government or the military, and by the end of his term in office, he also became the first president to be impeached twice.
+Donald Trump is a businessman who served one term as president of the U.S. (January 2017–January 2021) and is campaigning for reelection in 2024 as the GOP frontrunner.
+He was the first president in U.S. history with no prior experience in government or the military, and by the end of his term in office, he became the first president to be impeached twice.

 Trump’s business career began with a $1-million loan from his father, New York real estate mogul Fred Trump, in the late 1960s, shortly before he took over his father’s business in 1971 and renamed it the Trump Organization.
 As its head, he oversaw the redevelopment of ritzy Manhattan buildings and launched hotels and casinos around the country, four of which subsequently declared bankruptcy.
 From 1996–2015, Trump was a partial owner of multiple beauty pageants and in 2003 he launched The Apprentice, a reality TV show he hosted for 14 seasons.